Modern Bible Smuggling: How The Digital Revolution Has Changed Forbidden Bible Sharing

 These questions demonstrate how many Muslims are curious about Biblical teachings, but need more information to fully understand concepts that are important to the faith.

-If you are moved to support the work of digital smugglers like those mentioned here, you can click here for an opportunity to donate Bibles to those living and ministering in hostile countries.
+If you are moved to support the work of digital Bible Smuggling like the kind mentioned here, you can click here for an opportunity to donate Bibles to those living and ministering in hostile countries.